zentyal/zentyal/docs/en/user/mail.rst

 from the user mailbox in the server, although most MUAs allow to keep them on the server.

-The more modern IMAP, allows to work on-line or offline as well as to explicitly manage server stored messages.
-Additionally, it allows simultaneous access by multiple clients to the same mailbox or partial fetches from MIME messages among other advantages.
+The more modern IMAP, allows you to work on-line or offline as well as to explicitly manage server stored messages.
+Additionally, it supports simultaneous access by multiple clients to the same mailbox or partial retrievals from MIME messages among other advantages.
 However, it is a quite complicated protocol with more server work load than POP3, which puts most of the load on the client side.
 The main advantages over POP3 are:

 - Connected and disconnected modes of operation.
 - Multiple clients simultaneously connected to the same mailbox.
-- Access to MIME message parts and partial fetch.
+- Access to MIME message parts and partial fetching.
 - Message state information using *flags* (read, removed, replied, ...).
 - Multiple mailboxes on the server (usually presented to the user as folders) allowing to make some of them public.